IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 hiring, firing, promotion, demotion, performance reviews, salary adjustments, etc.).

+## Community Consensus and Grant of Authority

+The IETF is a consensus-based group, and authority to act on behalf of the community requires a high degree of consensus and the continued consent of the community.
+After a careful process of deliberation, a broad-based community consensus emerged to house the IETF Administrative Support Activity, version 2 (IASA2) within the Internet Society.
+This document reflects that consensus.

+##  Termination and Change

+Any change to this agreement shall require a similar level of community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.

 # Structure of the IASA2

 ## IETF Executive Director and Staff Responsibilities {#staff-responsibilities}

 The LLC shall be led by an IETF Executive Director chosen by the Board.
 The IETF Executive Director will be responsible for managing the day-to-day operations of the LLC, including hiring staff to perform various operational functions.
 The IETF Executive Director and any staff may be employees or independent contractors.
-(Note: The is the Executive Director of the IETF LLC, not the "IETF Executive Director" mentioned in some older documents (e.g., {{RFC2026}}).)
+(Note: The is the Executive Director of the IETF LLC, not the "IETF Executive Director" mentioned in some older documents (e.g., {{RFC2026}}), which is now known as the Managing Director of the IETF Secretariat.)

 Allowing for the division of responsibilities among multiple staff members and contractors should hopefully address some of the concerns raised in Section 3.2 (Lack of Resources) and Section 3.4 (Funding/Operating Model Mismatch and Rising Costs) of {{?I-D.haberman-iasa20dt-recs}}.